iamsherrysingh/ShoppingApp/README.md

 `docker network create my-network`

-## Shopping App Docker image build guide:
-1. Install Docker
-2. Import project as Maven Project
-3. `run Maven clean, Maven install`
-4. `docker pull openjdk:latest`
-5. 'Dockerfile' is already in project root.
-Switch to project root.
-6. Run: `docker build -f .\Dockerfile -t frontcontroller .`
-7. `docker run -p 8082:8082 --name=frontCon --net=my-network frontcontroller`

-######To start or stop frontCon container:
-`docker start frontCon`<br>
-`docker stop frontCon`

-Note: Make sure there is only 1 main() in the project.
-Comment the other main()s if needed.
-Ideally there should be 1 microservice per project, not multiple like in this project.

 ## MySQL docker setup guide
 ##### INITIAL SETUP:

 1. `docker pull mysql:latest`
-2. `docker run -p 3306:3306 --name=mysqlCon -net=my-network -e MYSQL_ROOT_PASSWORD=root -d mysql`
+2. `docker run -p 3306:3306 --name=mysqlCon --net=my-network -e MYSQL_ROOT_PASSWORD=root -d mysql`
 3. `docker exec -it mysqlCon mysql -uroot -p`
 ###### Once logged in to mysql container, allow all access to root
 4. mysql> `GRANT ALL PRIVILEGES ON *.* TO 'root'@'%';`
-5. Create the databases, tables, joins as required
+5. Create the databases, tables, joins as required.
+For the purpose of this set you can use this script https://github.com/iamsherrysingh/ShoppingApp/blob/master/src/main/java/com/sherry/FrontendMicroService/shopping_app_frontend_db.sql

 ##### TO USE DATABASE: